mwpenny/portal64-still-alive/documentation/levels/level_objects/door.md

 ## Notes

-At level export time, if a [doorway](./doorway.md) is found on a door (coplanar and at the same position on that plane), the two are linked and the doorway will open and close with the door.
+At level export time, if a [doorway](./doorway.md) is found on a door (coplanar and at the same position on that plane), the two are linked and the game will open and close the doorway with the door.